-15% off your first order*.

 ➡️ Symmetry for diagonal bipeds

-You will also find for each session carried out, a note average of the symmetry.
-This is represented as a percentage on each diagonal biped of the horse.
+For each session performed, you will also find an average average symmetry.
+This is represented as a percentage on each of the horse's diagonal bipeds.
 An ideal horse would have a 50-50 distribution on each side for 100% symmetry.

-The duration average in milliseconds of each half stride is also proposed, it allows you to compare the two diagonals even more precisely.
-The duration of the right half stride corresponds to the time elapsed between the pose of the right diagonal biped (right anterior and left posterior) and that of the left diagonal biped.
+The average duration in milliseconds of each half stride is also provided, enabling you to compare the two diagonals even more precisely.
+The duration of the right half-stride corresponds to the time elapsed between the pose of the right diagonal biped (right anterior and left posterior) and that of the left diagonal biped.

-The interest of this data for the rider
+The value of this data for the rider

 ➡️ Is my horse symmetrical?

-Ideally, the symmetry should increase during the session (the horse is sometimes less at ease at the beginning of the relaxation), and as the work progresses: the better trained the horse is, the more it will compensate for its natural dissymmetry.
+Ideally, symmetry should increase over the course of the session (the horse is sometimes less at ease at the start of relaxation), and as the work progresses: the better trained the horse is, the more it will compensate for its natural dissymmetry.

-The symmetry figures will therefore allow you to know how symmetrical your horse is, and to see the evolution of the symmetry as you work through the session and from one session to the next.
+The symmetry figures will show you how symmetrical your horse is, and how symmetry evolves as you work through the session and from one session to the next.

-In the event of a sudden drop in symmetry over several sessions, it may be worthwhile to seek the advice of a professional (instructor, veterinarian, osteopath).
+In the event of a sudden drop in symmetry over several sessions, it may be worth seeking professional advice (instructor, veterinarian, osteopath).

 This is what professional riders Benjamin Stout and Emma Irwin tell us in their article: How we detected lameness with CEEFIT.

-Namely: lateral work and outdoor outings on deep or hard ground can alter the note of symmetry.
+Note: working sideways and going outdoors on deep or hard ground can alter the symmetry score.

 ➡️ No foot, no horse